gabrielorce/protect-branch-webservice/README.md

 ## Comments
 Easily expandible for further actions.
-Just add paths and corresponding function/method name in the urls section, and add the action as a method.
+Just add paths and corresponding class name in the urls section, and add the action as a class.